 This recipe contains the tips and tricks as shared by chef from savrana bhawan.
 I have ever since made this hundreds of time and got same tasty result.

-This Coconut Chutney has a versatile flavour that goes well with most variants of Idlies and dosas, be it plain, veggie-topped, or more exotic options like Rava Masala Dosa, Paneer Dosa or anything really.
-Making this chutney is fairly simple and easy, all you need is coconut, which is then ground and tempered with spiced.
+This Coconut Chutney has a versatile flavour that goes well with most variants of Idlies and dosas.
+It fits well with plain, veggie-topped, or more exotic options like Rava Masala Dosa, Paneer Dosa or anything really.
+Making this chutney is fairly simple and easy.
+All you need is coconut, which is then ground and tempered with spiced.

 In case you cooking some thing focussed on north-indian cuisine, you may like to try this mint coriander chutney

 - 3 Green chillies